Social anxiety disorder, also called social phobia, is a long-term and overwhelming fear of social situations.

 - find it difficult to do things when others are watching – you may feel like you're being watched and judged all the time

-- fear criticism, avoid eye contact or have low self-esteem
+- fear being criticised, avoid eye contact or have low self-esteem

-- often have symptoms such as feeling sick, sweating, trembling or a pounding heartbeat (palpitations)
+- often have symptoms like feeling sick, sweating, trembling or a pounding heartbeat (palpitations)

 - have panic attacks, where you have an overwhelming sense of fear and anxiety, usually only for a few minutes